dahak-metagenomics/dahak-taco/docs/workflows/taxclass.md

 # Taxonomic Classification Walkthrough

-Covering taxonomic classification.
+In this document, we walk through a few rules in the taxonomic workflow to illustrate how to run dahak workflows using custom rules and custom workflow parameters.

 See [dahak - taxonomic classification workflow](https://github.com/dahak-metagenomics/dahak/tree/master/workflows/taxonomic_classification).

-## Running Taxonomic Classification Workflows
+## Listing Rules

 Start by selecting which rule from the workflow you want to run.
 To see available rules, run:

 ```
-$ taco ls
+$ ./taco ls
 ```

+Add the rule you want to run to the workflow configuration file.

-Check the relevant `rules/dahak/*.settings` file for settings that need to be changed, and adjust in the parameters file.
+Check the relevant `rules/dahak/*.settings` file for any settings to change in the workflow parameters file.

-### Pull Biocontainers
+## Rule: Pull Biocontainers

 Start with a simple example of a single workflow step with no input or output files.
 To run the